 Murphy Student Scholars

 The Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy offers a fellowship program for students who pursue both a J.D. and M.A. in Catholic Studies at the University of St. Thomas.
-Students accepted into this program are known as “Murphy Scholars” and receive a stipend of $1,000 for each semester of their fellowship.
+Students accepted into this program are known as “Murphy Scholars” and receive a stipend for each semester of their fellowship.

 Murphy Scholars participate in the full range of interdisciplinary programming offered by the Murphy Institute from public talks to private faculty seminars and roundtables and have the opportunity to personally meet the Murphy Institute’s impressive array of guests.
 Murphy Scholars may also be invited to assist in research projects connected with planning events, developing curricular materials, and public policy analysis.

 Applications should be submitted by April 30, for consideration for fellowships beginning the following Fall.